Employee learning about what benchmarking is

 Process benchmarking involves analyzing and comparing specific processes or workflows within an organization with those of other companies.
 It aims to identify and adopt best practices to improve efficiency, reduce costs, and enhance quality.

-This type of benchmarking process typically involves process mapping to make sure that each step of the workflow is understood before any comparison is made to other departments or companies.
+It typically involves process mapping to make sure that each step of the workflow is understood before any comparison is made to other departments or companies.
 Only after this has occurred then management can see how their own business compares to others.

 Process benchmarking (often using key performance indicators) is typically viewed amongst professionals as an effective way to identify gaps within internal operations or even just to see how an organization stands up against others in a particular process.